Pirates vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Sonny Gray (6-5) will take the mound for the Twins, his 25th start of the season.
+- Dallas Keuchel will get the start for the Twins, his third of the season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his sixth consecutive quality start.

-- Gray has pitched five or more innings in 10 straight games and will look to extend that streak.

 |Opponent